 Getting around Warsaw

 Walking around a city is always my favourite way to get around because you get to really experience the city and see as much as possible.
-But if you’d rather not walk, Warsaw enjoys a good public transport system which is (apparently) very easy to use.
+But if you’d rather not walk, you’ll find a good public transport system which is (apparently) very easy to use.

 Where to stay in Warsaw